WieeRd/auto-lsp.nvim/README.md

 # Auto-LSP.nvim

-Automatically detect and setup language servers that are available on your system.
+Automatically detect and setup language servers available on your system.

 1. Have this plugin installed and setup.
 2. Have language servers installed.